 The NIAMRRE Leadership Council provides oversight of administrative and fiduciary accountability and applies a high-level, national and global perspective to NIAMRRE strategies and program prioritization.
 The eleven inaugural members bring private, public, and academic sector experience to the council.
+Hover over their photo to view their bios.

 Mike Boehm, PhD